Adityajparmar37/SP---Practice/README.md

 # SP---Practice

 Task 1 -> var, let and const variable

 Task 2 -> All type of operators

+Task 3 -> Conditional Statement